zeromq/zproject/README.md

 <A name="toc2-91" title="Setup your project environment" />
 ## Setup your project environment

-The easiest way to start is by coping the `generate.sh` to an empty directory.
-Then add the following minimal project.xml.
+The easiest way to start is to create a minimal project.xml.

 ```xml
 <project script = "zproject.gsl">